odino/odino.github.com/source/_posts/2018-07-13-web-security-demistified.markdown

       * CSRF tokens
     * httpOnly
   * Supercookies
+  * Alternatives
-  * Alternatives to cookies: localStorage
+    * localStorage
+    * tokens
+      * JWT
+* Situationals
+  * Blacklisting vs whitelisting
+  * Logging secrets
+  * Cookie tampering: never trust the client
+  * Injection
+    * Understanding prepared statements
+  * Dependencies with known vulnerabilities
+  * OWASP
+    * XSS
+  * Have I been pwoned?
+    * Re-using credentials: a real-world story
+  * Session invalidation in a stateless architecture
+  * Sub-resource integrity
 * DDOS attacks
   * Introduction
   * Don't panic!
     * CloudFlare
     * Cloud Armor
     * AWS Shield
+* Secrets management
+  * Pushing to Github
+  * An isolated repository
+  * Encrypting secrets with SOPS
+  * Environment variables: not a silver bullet?
+* Bug Bounty Programs
+  * What's in a program?
+  * HackerOne
+  * Dealing with security researchers
+  * "Malicious" reporters
 * Leveraging other services
   * An all in one solution: CloudFlare
   * Travis-ci
   * NPM audit
   * Gemnasium and similar tools
     * GH security alerts
-* Bug Bounty Programs
-  * What's in a program?
-  * HackerOne
-  * Dealing with security researchers
-  * "Malicious" reporters

 And I'm sure I'm forgetting half of the content I originally thought of... :)